Wednesday MLB scores, highlights, news, updates: Ninth-inning rally fizzles for Mets

 - Chicago Cubs 5, San Francisco Giants 4 (box score)

-- Texas Rangers at Boston Red Sox (GameTracker)
+- Boston Red Sox 9, Texas Rangers 4 (box score)

-- Pittsburgh Pirates at Atlanta Braves (GameTracker)
+- Pittsburgh Pirates 12, Atlanta Braves 5 (box score)

-C St. Louis Cardinals at Los Angeles Dodgers (GameTracker)
+St. Louis Cardinals 6, Los Angeles Dodgers 1 (box score)

 Bullpen, lineup lets Mets down